-Note that most terminals automatically generate a carriage return and
+Note that most terminals automatically generate a carriage return and line feed as occurs in the following example:

-10 FOR I=1 TO 14 20 PRINT I, 30 NEXT I 40 STOP
+- 10 FOR I=1 TO 14

+- 20 PRINT I,

+- 30 NEXT I

+- 40 STOP

 More compact printing can be achieved by using semicolons rather than commas as expression separators.
-When followed by a semicolon, numbers in the output list will print in as many characters as required to print the numbers of the expression plus one blank space added on the left.
-However, strings in the output list will print in exactly the end of an output list, the last item will print in a short field as just described, and subsequent printing will begin immediately after that field.
+When followed by a semicolon numbers in the output list will print in as many characters as required to print the numbers of the expression plus one blank space added on the left.
+However, strings in the output list will print in exactly the end of an output list, the last item will print in a short field as just described and subsequent printing will begin immediately after that field.
 For example:

+'''

+10 S1=95

+20 S2=87

+30 S3=92

-10 S1=95 20 S2=87 30 S8=92 40 PRINT "SCORES AND NAME:";S1;S2; 50 PRINT S3; "JOE DOE"
+40 PRINT "SCORES AND NAME:";S1;S2;

+50 PRINT S3; " JOE DOE"

+'''